varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

 matching using the ~ operator.

-Unlike C and Perl, the backslash (\) character has no special meaning in strings in VCL, which use the (%xx) escape mechanism just like URLs, so it can be freely used in regular expressions without doubling.
+Unlike C and Perl, the backslash (\) character has no special meaning in strings in VCL, so it can be freely used in regular expressions without doubling.

-Strings are concatenated by just putting them one after each other without any operator in between.
+Strings are concatenated by putting them one after each other without a '+' operator between.

 Assignments are introduced with the set keyword.
 There are no user-defined variables; values can only be assigned to variables